cecind123/python-challenge/README.md

 # python-challenge
-In the PyBoss example, I wrote Python scripts to analyze a company's financial records provided in a CSV.
+In the PyBank example, I wrote Python scripts to analyze a company's financial records provided in a CSV.

 My script determines: